IBM/event-streams/_tutorials/monitoring-alerts.md

 The content for the posts can be customized, see the following [blog](https://medium.com/quiq-blog/better-slack-alerts-from-prometheus-49125c8c672b){:target="_blank"} for Slack alert examples from Prometheus.

-For example, to set up Slack notifications for the under-replicated partitions alert rule:
+For example, to set up Slack notifications for your alert rule created earlier:

 ```
 user$ kubectl edit configmap -n kube-system monitoring-prometheus-alertmanager